×

 The normal range of blood creatinine levels varies slightly depending on age, sex, and muscle mass.
 Typically, the normal creatinine range for adult males is approximately 0.6 to 1.2 mg/dL, while for adult females, it falls between 0.5 and 1.1 mg/dL.
 However, it is essential to note that the reference ranges may vary between laboratories.

-How can you balance or Lower High Creatinine Levels in the Body?
+How to Balance or Lower High Creatinine Levels in the Body

-• Maintain a healthy diet: Consuming a balanced diet with moderate protein intake can reduce the strain on the kidneys.
-Additionally, limiting sodium, phosphorus, and potassium in your diet may be beneficial, especially if you have kidney disease or high blood pressure.
+• Follow a healthy diet: Eat a balanced diet with moderate protein intake to reduce strain on the kidneys.
+Reduce your intake of foods rich in sodium, potassium, and phosphorus, particularly if you have kidney problems or high blood pressure.

 Causes of High Creatinine Levels